stamen/dwsd/README.md

 For tiled maps, you should try to get your labels on top of your data.

+CartoDB (now CARTO) does this by default: [Let your labels shine!](https://carto.com/blog/let-your-labels-shine/)

+For inserting labels in the middle of a stack of layers for MapboxGL, see [here](http://bl.ocks.org/almccon/42d7dd17cca8d717889d85eb4176b060)

-CartoDB (now CARTO) does this by default: [Let your labels shine!](https://carto.com/blog/let-your-labels-shine/) ...we'll talk a bit more about stacking tile layers after a break.
+...we'll talk a bit more about stacking tile layers after a break.

 # Act IV: bonus material!
 Mixing and matching to bring it all together